HKMA says mainland-related lending underpinned by genuine demand

-HONG KONG The Hong Kong Monetary Authority (HKMA) said on Tuesday that mainland-related lending in the city's banking sector is supported by genuine economic activities, countering fears about exposure to rising levels of bad debt in China.
+HONG KONG, April 15 The Hong Kong Monetary Authority (HKMA) said on Tuesday that mainland-related lending in the city's banking sector is supported by genuine economic activities, countering fears about exposure to rising levels of bad debt in China.

 The comments came after Hong Kong banks ramped up lending to China in recent years, fueling concerns about their credit exposure to the mainland at a time when sliding economic growth and defaults are making investors nervous.